TEMOS: Generating diverse human motions from textual descriptions: Additional experiments

 \section{Additional experiments}

 We conduct several experiments to explore the sensitivity of our model to certain hyperparameters.
-In particular, we show the effects of the batch size (Section~\ref{app:subsec:batchsize}), $\{\lambda_{KL}, \lambda_{E}\}$ loss weighting parameters (Section~\ref{app:subsec:kl}) and the architecture parameters of Transformers (Section~\ref{app:subsec:trans}).
+Our final set of hyperparameters was chosen using the validation set (starting from a set of hyperparameters similar to ACTOR~\cite{petrovich21actor}).
+Note that these hyperparameters did not always appear optimal on the test set.
+The following ablations provide a sense of robustness to different parameters.
+In particular, we show the effects of the batch size (Section~\ref{app:subsec:batchsize}), $\{\lambda_{\text{KL}}, \lambda_{\text{E}}\}$ loss weighting parameters (Section~\ref{app:subsec:kl}) and the architecture parameters of Transformers (Section~\ref{app:subsec:trans}).
 All other parameters, such as the learning rate ($10^{-4}$), the optimizer (AdamW) and the number of epochs ($1000$) are fixed.
 For all these experiments we use the skeleton-based MMM representation.